-Seeks out local protocols in the department and follows them 2 Identifies and mentions risks from faulty or missing equipment in the ED Identifies and requests action plans for frequent attenders or high risk patients Undertakes a root cause analysis of serious incident Participates actively in risk management including X-ray report review Intervenes when patient is at risk - including being sent home inappropriately 3 Identifies high risk patients including non-English speaking, aggressive or un-cooperative or clinically brittle conditions Organises the team to make maximum use of skills to ensure safe and timely assessment of all patients particularly at periods of high activity Participates in clinical incident reviews Supports trainees and nursing staff after untoward clinical incident and debriefs appropriately 4 Appropriately identifies high risk periods related to surges in activity, acuity or reduced staffing and takes appropriate action including notifying consultant Recognises requirement for appropriate shift handover and promotes sharing of information to plan next shift
+2 Seeks out local protocols in the department and follows them Identifies and mentions risks from faulty or missing equipment in the ED Identifies and requests action plans for frequent attenders or high risk patients 3 Undertakes a root cause analysis of serious incident Participates actively in risk management including X-ray report review Intervenes when patient is at risk - including being sent home inappropriately Identifies high risk patients including non-English speaking, aggressive or un-cooperative or clinically brittle conditions Organises the team to make maximum use of skills to ensure safe and timely assessment of all patients particularly at periods of high activity Participates in clinical incident reviews 4 Supports trainees and nursing staff after untoward clinical incident and debriefs appropriately Appropriately identifies high risk periods related to surges in activity, acuity or reduced staffing and takes appropriate action including notifying consultant Recognises requirement for appropriate shift handover and promotes sharing of information to plan nextshift

-EmNTS Specialty trainees should develop expertise in the following non-technical skills Gathering information Surveys the environment to pick up cues that may need action as well as requesting reports from others Anticipating Anticipates potential issues such as complications of treatment, staffing or cubicle availability in the department and discusses contingencies Updating the team Cross-checks information to ensure it is reliable.
-Communicates situation to keep team 'In the picture,' rather than just expecting action Leadership Specialty trainees should demonstrate competence in all elements of domains, with some evidence in setting direction Demonstrating personal qualities Appreciates risks associated with individual patient presentations Adjusts behaviour in high risk situations such as infection risk, aggressive patients, Working with others Articulates and explains risk of individual patients or situations explicitly to trainees and nurses in order to ensure all staff take mitigating action e.g. HIV positive, unexpected deterioration Encourages reporting of incidents in the ED by staff Managing the service Participates in risk management meetings Undertakes activities to manage risk including training staff, providing new protocols or reviewing frequent attender records Improving services Conducts a risk assessment of the department focusing of particular area such as infection control, equipment, protocolors and particular area such as infection control, equipment, protocolors and particular area such as infection control, equipment, protocolors and particular area such as infection control, equipment, protocolors are such as infection control are such as i Setting direction Acknowledges impact of time pressure on safety and promotes equipment for adequate time, including admitting patients for period of observation in a CDU environment Develops observational protocols for high risk patients
+EmNTS Specialty trainees should develop expertise in the following non-technical skills Gathering information Surveys the environment to pick up cues that may need action as well as requesting reports fromothers Anticipates potential issues such as complications of treatment staffing or cubicle availability in the department and discussion contingencies Updating th e team Cross-checks information to ensure it is reliable.
+Communic situation to keep team 'In the picture,' rather than just expectation Leadership Specialty trainees should demonstrate competence in all elements of domains, with some evidence in setting direction Demonstrating personal qualities Appreciates risks associated with individual patient presentations Adjusts behaviour in high risk situations such as infection risk, aggressive patients, Working with others Articulates and explains risk of individual patients or situations explicitly to trainees and nurses in order to ensure all staff take mitigating action e.g. HIV positive, unexpected deterioration Encourages reporting of incidents in the ED by staff Managing the service Participates in risk management meetings Undertakes activities to manage risk including training staff, providing new protocols or reviewing frequent attender records Improving services Conducts a risk assessment of the department focusing on a particular area such as infection control, equipment, protocols, educational records Setting direction Acknowledges impact of time pressure on safety and promotes equipment for adequate time, including admitting patients for period of observation in a CDU environment Develops observational protocols for high risk patients